(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 About fearing an occupation?

-In order for a fear of occupation to be said to be justified, two prerequisites must be present: There must be a ability and a will to occupation.
+In order for a fear of occupation to be said to be justified, two prerequisites must be present: There must be a ability and a will for occupation.
 Capability: Is occupation physically possible, do you have military capacity, popular support?
 Willingness: Has anyone expressed a will or motive for occupation?

 The litmus test of whether Russia was about to occupy Ukraine 24 February 2022, lies in whether Putin/Russia has said something in that direction, and whether the Russian military's mobilization on this day was realistic to carry out an occupation.
 Chicago professor John Mersheimer was clear during the Holberg debate in Bergen 2022: you find nothing in Putin's speeches that indicates a will to occupy Ukraine.
 Analysts like Scott Ritter and Ola Tunander also indicates that the Russian army that crossed the border into Ukraine on 24 February 2022 also did not have the ability to occupy anything.
 They were too few for that.
 Kiev residents could safely continue to live in their capital, knowing that Putin's goals were declared and legible: to prevent Ukraine from joining NATO, to ensure ethnic Russian human rights, and to de-Nazify the country's leadership and culture.